wsong1985/Election_Analysis/README.md

 - **Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**

+  - _The number of votes for each county:_

+    - _Jefferson County had 38,855 votes._

+    - _Denver County had 306,055 votes._

+    - _Apapahoe County had 24,801 votes._

+  - _The percentage of total votes for each county:_

-  - _Jefferson County had 38,855 votes.
-It was 10.5% of the total votes in the precinct._
+    - _Jefferson County contained 10.5% of the total votes in the precinct._

-  - _Denver County had 306,055 votes.
-It was 82.8% of the total votes in the precinct._
+    - _Denver County contained 82.8% of the total votes in the precinct._

-  - _Apapahoe County had 24,801 votes.
-It was 6.7% of the total votes in the precinct._
+    - _Apapahoe County contained 6.7% of the total votes in the precinct._

     <img src="Images/County_votes.PNG" width=300>